-Big Red’s Go Unlimited and Beyond Unlimited plans include unlimited talk, text, and data in Mexico and Canada.
-However, data is throttled to 2G speeds after downloading 500 MB in a given day.
+Big Red’s Go Unlimited, Beyond Unlimited, and Above Unlimited plans include unlimited talk, text, and data in Mexico and Canada.
+However, data is throttled to 2G speeds after downloading 512MB in a given day.

 Verizon is also offering an option called TravelPass.
-It costs $5 per day if you’re traveling to Mexico or Canada, and $10 for those heading to one of the 130 countries you can check out here.
+It costs $10 per day for those heading to one of the 185 countries you can check out here.
 If you have the Above Unlimited plan, you also get 5 free TravelPasses each month.
-Talk, text, and data are based on your domestic plan’s allowance, but the speeds get throttled to 2G after the first 512 MB each day.
+Talk, text, and data are based on your domestic plan’s allowance, but the speeds get throttled to 2G after the first 512MB each day.

-There are also a few monthly plans available starting at $25 per device for those traveling overseas — see more details here.
+There are also a few monthly plans available starting at $70 per device for those traveling overseas — see more details here.

-The carrier is offering a Global Roaming option you can add to your Sprint account to get texting and data on 2G speeds for free — calls are charged at $0.20 per minute.
+The carrier is offering a Global Roaming option you can add to your Sprint account to get texting and data on 2G speeds for free — calls are charged at $0.25 per minute.

 You can increase the data speeds by opting for Sprint’s High-Speed Data Roaming Pass that’s valid for 24 hours or a week.
 Pricing in most countries is set at $5 per day and $25 per week, although it can be higher or lower depending on where you’re traveling to.

-Additionally, Sprint is offering International Data Pack, which gets you 40 or 85 MB of data in most countries around the globe for $40 or $80 per month.
+Additionally, Sprint is offering International Data Pack, which gets you 40MB or 85MB of data in most countries around the globe for $40 or $80 per month.
 Pricing for Canada and Mexico starts at $30 — see details here.
 However, the very limited data and high monthly cost mean that this is definitely not a good option to go for.

 If you’re on AT&T’s Unlimited Plus or Unlimited Choice plan, you can already call, text, and use data in Canada and Mexico without additional charges.
-If you’re not or plan on traveling to a different country, you have two options available.
+If you’re not, or plan on traveling to a different country, you have two options available.

 The first is the International Day Pass.
 It lets you make calls, send texts, and use data in over 100 countries within your plan’s allowance for $10 per day.
-The second is called the Passport and offers 1 GB of data and free texting for $60 and up to 3GB of data for $120.
+The second is called the Passport and offers 1GB of data and free texting for $60 and up to 3GB of data for $120.
 The plan is valid for 30 days and can be used in 200 countries across the globe.
-You’ll still have to pay extra to make calls, though — $0.35 per minute.
+You’ll still have to pay extra to make calls, though, charged at $0.35 per minute.

 The carrier is offering those subscribed to the T-Mobile One, Simple Choice, New Classic, and Select Choice plans unlimited data and texting in more than 210 countries.
 You still have to pay for calls, which will set you back $0.25 per minute.
 But keep in mind that the download speed is capped at 128 kbps.
-You can bump it up to 256 kbps for $25 a month, which also gets you unlimited calls in certain countries, unlimited in-flight Wi-Fi if you’re on a plane that uses Gogo, and more.
+You can bump it up to 256 kbps for $15 a month, which also gets you unlimited calls in certain countries, unlimited in-flight Wi-Fi if you’re on a plane that uses Gogo, and more.

 There are have it — these are some of the travel SIM cards and international plan options you can choose from for your next travel adventure, which will keep you connected online and in touch with your family back home on the cheap.
 Ultimately though, getting a local SIM card may be your best option.